the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 While not the sexiest questions to tackle, I assure you they are critical, and your interviewers probably agree.

-### Embeddings and retrieval

-Retrieval is the core of good agentic systems.

-I find it interesting that ML-based retrieval has been around for quite some time.
-I've been building retrieval methods for semantic search, etc for the better part of the last decade.

-But generative LLMs have given us a way to surface retrieved results in a clean natural language interface.

-All in all, embeddings are the secret sauce of modern AI.

-This is especially the case for agentic retrieval, but also for clustering, recommendation, fine-tuning, context compression, and so many other applications.

-You should prioritize understanding why embeddings are powerful at a very deep level.
-You should be able to rely on embeddings as a representation of data, allowing you to use distance and similarity to solve real-world problems in a shockingly clean mathematical formulation.

-The most interesting problems I encountered during my job search involved leveraging embeddings for problems involving multi-layer, not-necessarily-tabular data relationships.
-I challenge you to pursue this topic with curiosity, as I think it can be a real game-changer for many companies facing these deep, messy problems, and can be handled with surprising elegance.

-### Evaluation

-(Shameless self-promotion warning!)

-Evaluating AI features, especially agentic ones, was a topic brought up in every single interview.

-You might be familiar with my [pre-existing thoughts]({% post_url 2025-06-17-the-3t-framework-for-evals %}) here, and so I won't get too into the weeds here.

-But I will say I was able to lean on the **3T framework** for every. single. interview.
-Regardless of problem domain or agentic application.
-(And yes, agents were discussed for every interview, even if the role wasn't totally agent-focused per se.)

-As for more traditional ML evaluation, basically just know your metrics, from [classification](https://en.wikipedia.org/wiki/Evaluation_of_binary_classifiers) to [retrieval](https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval)).

-### Model selection / tradeoffs

-Thinking through model selection and the corresponding tradeoffs is classic ML Engineering.
-In fact, it is one of my favorite areas to discuss when conducting an interview myself, and I was heartened to see others leaning on it (and quite heavily).

-Be prepared to give a verbal thesis on simplicity vs accuracy, and especially specific considerations regarding quality, latency, interpretability, cost, etc.

-This is especially nuanced in the age of generative LLMs which come with their own slew of considerations.

 ## 🧩 Don't sleep on the fundamentals

 ### Leetcode ain't dead